john9francis/radiation-shielding/README.md

 # How to use

+Radiation Shielding can be run either by double clicking on the executable (opens gui) or by running from the command line with a mac file argument (no gui).
+Either way, while the application is active, the user can enter ui commands to affect the run.

 Radiation Shielding comes with all the basic Geant4 ui commands, as well as a new directory called: `/shield/`.

+### Shield UI commands
 The commands in the `/shield/` directory are as follows:
 - `/shield/enable` Puts the shield into the world.
 Note: by default, the shield is already in the world.
 - `/shield/disable` Changes the shield's material to vacuum.
 Note: the shield will still be visible in the world, but it won't affect the particle's path in any way.
 Note: the material of the shield before the `disable` command is saved, and can be restored with `enable`.
 - `/shield/setMaterial <Geant4 NIST Material name>` Changes the shield's material to what the user enters.
 Note: that material must be found in the [Geant4 NIST materials database](https://geant4-userdoc.web.cern.ch/UsersGuides/ForApplicationDeveloper/html/Appendix/materialNames.html), otherwise the material will not be changed.
 - `/shield/setThickness <New thickness value> <unit (default=cm)>` Changes the shield's thickness in the Z direction.

+### Other useful UI commands
+How to run a beam of particles:
+- `/run/beamOn <number of particles>` This is the most useful command.
+It shoots a beam of particles from the particle gun.

 Using the Geant4 particle gun class, you can change the particle type or energy etc. Here are some helpful commands:
 - `/gun/particle <particleName>` Sets a new particle to be shot